 What are the risks and complications of Clomiphene therapy?

-- About 10% of the patients may experience hot flushes while abdominal swelling, breast tenderness, nausea, headaches and visual symptoms are infrequent.
+- About 10% of the patients may experience hot flashes while abdominal swelling, breast tenderness, nausea, headaches and visual symptoms are infrequent.

 - Ovarian enlargement as a result of the development of multiple follicles may occur although severe Ovarian Hyperstimulation Syndrome (OHSS) is extremely rare.